jonthornton/jquery-timepicker/README.md

 If no time value is selected, set the dropdown scroll position to show the current time.
 *default: false*

+- **lang**
+Language constants used in the timepicker.
+Can override the defaults by passing an object with one or more of the following properties: decimal, mins, hr, hrs.
+*default:* ```{
+	decimal: '.',
+	mins: 'mins',
+	hr: 'hr',
+	hrs: 'hrs'
+}```

 Methods
 -------